Full Mouth Reconstruction FAQs

 Depending on your insurer, your plan may cover some of the costs associated with full mouth reconstruction.
 Our office manager can go over some potential scenarios and project your out-of-pocket expenses during your consultation.

 How long will my full mouth reconstruction results last?

 How long your results last depends on how closely you follow Dr. Spencer’s post-op instructions and how well you take care of your teeth and gums.
 If you brush and floss daily and see him every few months for dental check-ups, you should expect your results to last indefinitely.

 Where can I learn more about full mouth reconstruction?

-You can learn more by contacting our Rancho Santa Fe / La Jolla full mouth reconstruction dentist, Weston Spencer.
-Call or email our practice to schedule an informational consultation at one of our convenient San Diego-area locations.
+You can learn more by contacting our La Jolla full mouth reconstruction dentist, Weston Spencer.
+Call or email our practice to schedule an informational consultation at our convenient San Diego-area dental office.